Photo Credit: Rang-Zeb Hussain

 Photo Credit: Chatterbox Magazine

-Emilie has performed alongside poets such as Simon Armitage, Roy McFarlane and Hollie McNish.
-Her poetry has been featured on local and national radio, including BBC Radio 3, 4, 5Live and 6 Music.
+Emilie's poetry has been featured on local and national radio, including BBC Radio 3, 4, 5Live and 6 Music.
 Her poetry has also featured on national television including Sky Arts (as part of the Unlocked series of short films, which was shortlisted for a 2023 Digital Broadcast Award) and BBC4 (as part of Ghosts in the Ruins, which was shortlisted for a 2022 Royal Television Society Midlands Award).
 She has performed alongside poets such as Simon Armitage, Roy McFarlane and Hollie McNish.

 Her poems have appeared in magazines including 'Under the Radar' and ‘HCE Magazine’, and anthologies including 'The View From Olympia' (Half Moon Books), and 'Places of Poetry‘ (One World Publications).
 Plus award winning anthology 'Bloody Amazing' (Beautiful Dragons Collaborations’), and Saboteur award nominated anthology 'Elements' (Fawn Press).

-She facilitates writing workshops for adults and young people, and also enjoys visiting schools and community groups to share her love of words.
+She facilitates writing workshops for adults and young people, and also enjoys visiting schools, care homes, community groups (and anywhere else!) to share her love of words.
 She has delivered sessions in person and online internationally for a variety of organisations including NAWG, Arvon, Writing West Midlands, Positive Images Festival, Wilderness Festival, BBC CSL, Apples and Snakes, and more!

 One of the commissioned poets for UK City of Culture 2021, she took parts in events across the city including the Show Windows Project, Community Connectors and the BBC's Contains Strong Language Festival.

-During lockdown, Emilie worked with international concert pianist Mikael Petersson to create 'Healing and Hope', a collaborative classical music and poetry show, which is now available for venues to book.
+During lockdown, Emilie worked with international concert pianist Mikael Petersson to create 'Musical Metaphors', a collaborative classical music and poetry show, which is now available for venues to book.

 In January 2022, Emilie worked alongside Ivor Novello winning composer, Nitin Sawhney, on his creation Ghosts in the Ruins, celebrating the 60th anniversary of Coventry Cathedral.